zhaoshuoxp/Pipelines-Wrappers/README.md

-# ATACseq, ChIPseq, RNAseq pipeline wrappers and more
+# ATACseq, ChIPseq, CUT&RUN/TAG RNAseq pipeline wrappers

 -----
 This repository has the following combined shell/awk/python/R scripts which can be used for High-throughput sequecning data analysis.